Project Two - Lake Mempremagog

 Significant resources and efforts have been dedicated to the reduction of nutrient loading to Lake Memphremagog and the prevention of harmful algal blooms (HABs); however, ecological conditions have not improved.
 As a consequence, the public has high expectations that existing and planned efforts will improve water quality.
 Lake Memphremagog, shared between Vermont and Quebec, flows northwards into the Magog River and eventually the Saint-François River.
 Geographically contiguous with the Lake Champlain watershed, the two watersheds are in the same region and they share many of the same natural attributes and anthropogenic stressors; consequently recommendations from this work plan and those from a separate work plan for the Lake Champlain watershed may be applicable to both systems.

 The strategy for the Lake Memphremagog sub-watershed is to synthesize what is known about nutrient loading issues and HABs in the system and, through a sub-basin-wide binational science workshop, revisit and strengthen current collaborative efforts between federal agencies as well as in Quebec and Vermont.
-This workshop will be held during the first year in coordination with a key regional organization (i.e., the Quebec-Vermont Steering Committee instated for the management of Lake Memphremagog and its watershed).
+This workshop will be held in coordination with a key regional organization (i.e., the Quebec-Vermont Steering Committee instated for the management of Lake Memphremagog and its watershed).
 The International Joint Commission (IJC) will then develop a report with recommendations to improve binational collaboration (e.g., integrated watershed resource management approaches) and enhance communications regarding the reduction of nutrients into Lake Memphremagog.
-Public consultations on the draft IJC report will be held at the beginning of the second year.
+Public consultations on the draft IJC report will be held during the second year.

-During the first year, public engagement will focus on maintaining an informative and up-to-date IJC website and an active profile on social media, developing pamphlets and brochures, and producing news releases and newsletters.
+Public engagement could include maintaining an informative and up-to-date IJC website and an active profile on social media, developing pamphlets and brochures, and producing news releases and newsletters.
 All communications products and reports will be available in English and in French.
 Because of the rural nature of the Lake Memphremagog region, local newspapers will also be used.
 To facilitate meaningful engagement with people and stakeholders in the basin on both sides of the border, the IJC will work with basin organisations (e.g., Quebec-Vermont Steering Committee, Memphremagog Conservation Inc., and Memphremagog Watershed Association) to hold targeted meetings.

 To deliver on the request of governments regarding Lake Memphremagog, three major components are planned: